jharrvis/dru-website-portfolio/content/about.md

 ---
 title: About
 type: about
-heroTitle: In the space between the lines find me.
+heroTitle: 'In the space between the lines <span class="italic text-brand-orange">find me.</span>'
 bioParagraph1: Dewi Ria Utari, popularly known as Dru, is an Indonesian author of mystical realism fiction.
 Born in Malang, she currently resides in Jakarta with her husband and two children.